SNIC: Synthesized Noisy Images using Calibration: Introduction

-\begin{itemize} \tightlist \item Steps for accurately calibrating different types of cameras, from smartphones to DSLRs, and tuning the resulting heteroscedastic models. \item Description of iPhone noise suppression for flat-field RAW images. \item Heteroscedastic noise models that achieve a 54\% to 64\% improvement in PSNR dB vs.~standard DNG noise models. \item The first public, calibrated dataset providing perfectly aligned noisy images in both RAW and TIFF formats.
-The dataset covers four cameras, 30 scenes, and over 6000 images in total.
-The dataset is located on the Harvard Dataverse at \url{https://doi.org/10.7910/DVN/SGHDCP}. \item Source code to calibrate, tune, evaluate, and generate high-quality noisy RAW and TIFF images.
+Our main contributions are as follows: \begin{itemize} \item Steps for accurately calibrating different types of cameras, from smartphones to DSLRs, and tuning the resulting heteroscedastic models. \item Identification of iPhone content-aware smoothing in flat-field RAW images. \item Heteroscedastic noise models that achieve a 54\% to 64\% reduction in PSNR gap vs.~standard DNG noise models. \item An adaptive synthesis strategy combining calibrated P-G models with dark current frames for sensors where Gaussian read noise is insufficient to represent signal-independent noise. \item A novel dataset (SNIC) containing 6602 paired RAW and TIFF images across 30 scenes.
+The dataset is located on the Harvard Dataverse at \url{https://doi.org/10.7910/DVN/SGHDCP}.
+SNIC is the only published dataset providing perfectly aligned synthesized noisy RAW images via a rigorous calibration pipeline specifically accounting for mobile ISP smoothing. \item Source code to calibrate, tune, evaluate, and generate high-quality noisy RAW and TIFF images.
 The code can be found on GitHub at \url{https://github.com/nikbhatt-cu/SNIC}. \end{itemize}